The definitive guide to SLAM & mobile mapping

 Frequently asked questions

 Now that you understand the basics of SLAM and mobile mapping systems, you likely have some in-depth technical questions.
-We’ll answer the most common questions below – check back in the future, because we’ll update this section with more answers.
+We’ll answer the most common questions below – check back in the future, because we’ll update this section with more answers to do with SLAM and mobile mapping.

 What technical terms do I need to know to understand mobile mapping?